Menditect/documentation/additional/01-howtos/run-first-test.md

 These step-by-step instructions will help new MTA users add and execute their first test on a single Mendix App.

+The test will execute a single microflow and check that the return value is not empty.

 ## 1. Add an Application

 Your very first stop is the 'Applications' tab.